Elections & Voter Registration

 Please include your phone number or email address on your absent voter ballot application so that we can contact you if there are signature issues.

-Ballots can be returned 24/7 via secure drop box located at the Township Hall or mailed using the postage-paid envelope provided with your ballot.
+Ballots can be returned 24/7 via one of the two secure drop boxes located at the Township Hall or mailed using the postage-paid envelope provided with your ballot.

 Military and Overseas Voters: